 The film is directed by Australian David Michôd, who is known for films including Animal Kingdom and The Rover, among others.

 What is The King about?
-Is it based on a true story?

 The King is predominantly based on Shakespeare’s ‘Henriad’ of plays, mainly Henry IV and Henry V. The productions see a young, rogue prince becoming king when his brother dies, a role which he did not want.
 He learns how to fight for crown and country amongst political turmoil, bloodshed, and basically everything else that comes with being a monarch in the 15th century.